Kota Kinabalu: Courts of law and legal enforcement

 The Kota Kinabalu Court Complex is located along Kebajikan Road.
 It contains three High Courts, six Magistrates' courts, six Sessions Courts including the Child Sexual Offence Court and a Federal Court.
 Another court for the Sharia law were also located in the area of Sembulan.

 The Sabah Police Contingent Headquarters is located in Kepayan.
 There are two district headquarters in the city, the Kota Kinabalu District police headquarters located in Karamunsing, and the Penampang District headquarters.
 Both also operate as police stations.
-Other police stations are found in KKIA, Tanjung Aru, Putatan, and Menggatal.
-Police substations (Pondok Polis) are found in Luyang, Likas, Telipok and Babagon.
+Other police stations are found in KKIA, Tanjung Aru, Putatan, Inanam, Menggatal, Luyang and Alamesra.
+Police substations (Pondok Polis) are found in Likas, Telipok and Babagon.
 The city's traffic police headquarters is located along Lorong Dewan near Gaya Street, and the marine police headquarters is located near the city ferry terminal along Tun Razak Road.

 Kota Kinabalu Central Prison is located in Kepayan.

 Healthcare

-There are three public hospitals, six publics health clinic, two child and mother health clinics, six village clinics, one mobile clinic and six 1Malaysia clinics in Kota Kinabalu.
+There are three public hospitals, six publics health clinic, two child and mother health clinics, six village clinics, one mobile clinic, and six community clinics in Kota Kinabalu.
 Queen Elizabeth General Hospital, which is located along Penampang Road and named after Queen Elizabeth II, is the largest public hospital in the state with 589 beds.
 Built in 1957, it is the most important healthcare centre in the city and one of three general hospitals in Sabah.
 Queen Elizabeth Hospital II was established then after the acquisition of the former building of Sabah Medical Centre (SMC) in 2009.
 The second main government hospital are mainly used for heart centre.
 Hospital Wanita dan Kanak-kanak (Sabah Women and Children Hospital) serves as a referral hospital for children and women.
 Hospital Mesra Bukit Padang (Bukit Padang Mental Hospital), which opened in 1971, provides psychiatric services for the entire state.

 KPJ Specialist Hospital is the largest private hospital with 245 beds.
 In addition, five other large private health facilities are Gleneagles Kota Kinabalu with 200 beds, Jesselton Medical Centre (JMC) with 73 beds, Damai Specialist Centre (DMC) with 56 beds and Rafflesia Medical Centre (RMC) with 33 beds.